 Recently I explained what a mathematical model is.
 I thought you might be interested in learning how mathematical modelling works in practice.
 My first encounter with this process was a research project that considered… a population of crocodiles.

 I find crocodiles really fascinating.
-They’ve been on the Earth for millions years, thus we can call them “living fossils”.
+They’ve lived on the Earth for millions of years, thus we can call them “living fossils”.
 Other dinosaur genera died out but crocodiles survived and even haven’t changed much since then.
 Scientists aren’t sure why that happened, so I decided to try to explain it myself.
 My work was strongly based on the excellent book by J.D.
 Murray: “Mathematical Biology: I. An Introduction”.
 By the way, this volume contains a wide range of problems: from the spread of infectious diseases to predicting the divorce.
 Applied mathematicians don’t know what boredom means!

 The hypothesis is that crocodiles succeeded due to their peculiar way of sex determination.
 Namely, for most species, the sex of the hatchling is determined by genes during the conception.
 A boy or a girl, just like that.
 Crocodiles are different.
 Their sex depends on the environment in which they’re hatched, especially on the temperature of egg incubation.
 We call this phenomenon “temperature sex determination” (TSD).

 How do we model such thing?
 A good practice is to start small, from a very simple model.
 Murray proposed to divide the natural habitat of crocodiles into three regions:

 - Wet marsh – here only females are born;

 - Dry marsh – here 50% of hatchling are female and 50% are male;

 - Levees – here only males are born.